doctrine-extensions/DoctrineExtensions/README.markdown

 - Sluggable - urlizes your specified fields into single unique slug
 - Timestampable - updates date fields on create, update and even property change.

+Currently these extensions support **Yaml** and **Annotation** mapping.
+Additional mapping drivers can be easy implemented using Mapping extension to handle the additional metadata mapping.

 All these extensions can be nested together.
 And most allready use only annotations without interface requirement to not to aggregate the entity itself and has implemented proper caching for metadata.